Barr, who said Trump shouldn’t be near Oval Office, says he will vote for him in 2024

 Barr began, “Look, the 88 criminal counts, a lot of those are-”

 “The answer to the question is yes,” Barr countered.
-“I’m supporting the Republican ticket,” he said.
+“I’m supporting the Republican ticket.”

 Pressed further on whether he would vote for Trump specifically, Barr said, “Between Biden and Trump, I will vote for Trump because I believe he will do less damage over the four years.”